treeform/chroma/README.md

-# Chroma - Everything you want to do with colors
+# Chroma - Everything you want to do with colors.

 ## Parse/Format